dmcbane/cgrep/README.md

 # cgrep

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to let me goof around and eventually grasp a few concepts.  i.e. this is me playing around with Clojure and I expect that it has no useful purpose for anyone else.

 ## Usage

-FIXME
+lein run

 ## License